Skip to Content

 Nephrolepis biserrata usually grows on the forest floor under the dappled shade of the forest canopy.
 Forest floors are naturally rich in organic matter, which helps the fern to thrive.

-Only use well-aerated and well-draining soil when planting a Macho fern in your garden or in a pot.
+Use well-aerated and well-draining soil when planting a Boston Sword fern in your garden or a pot.

-If you think your garden soil is too heavy, you can add a combination of potting media such as organic compost, perlite, and coco peat to make the soil lighter.
+If you think your garden soil is too heavy, add a combination of potting media such as organic compost, perlite, and coco peat to make the soil lighter.

-Use these to fill the hole before placing the root ball inside, and then fill it up on all sides of the Macho fern.
+Use these to fill the hole before placing the root ball inside, and then fill it up on all sides.

 The Macho fern does not need a lot of sun.
 It will thrive in shaded or partially shaded locations.
-Bright indirect light for 4-6 hours a day is more than enough.
-Protect this plant from direct sunlight as it can burn the foliage.
+Bright indirect light for 4-6 hours daily is more than enough.
+Protect this plant from direct sunlight, as it can burn the foliage.
 Mild morning or afternoon sunlight will serve the fern well.

 One thing that makes the Macho fern a perfect houseplant is its required light levels.
 It will do well in any shaded place, and you will not have to worry about the plant not getting enough light.

-If you’re growing a Macho fern in planters, they can be easily grown on your porch or patio in the summer.
+If you’re growing a Macho fern in planters, it can be easily grown on your porch or patio in the summer.
 The bright indirect light in these locations is ideal for this plant.

-If you have to bring your fern indoors for the winter, bear in mind that not to place it somewhere too dark for its liking.
+If you have to bring your fern indoors for the winter, remember not to place it somewhere too dark for its liking.

 Make sure it gets bright indirect light by placing it next to a North or East facing window.

 The Macho fern requires water in moderation.
-It does not like to be left thirsty for a long time and will thrive if its soil is kept consistently moist.
+It does not like being left thirsty for long and will thrive if its soil is consistently moist.
 Water this plant every time the top layer of the soil dries out.
 Do not water heavily, but only to make the soil moist and not soggy.

-If there is one department of Macho fern care that can seem like the most demanding one, it is the watering requirements.
+If there is one department of Macho fern care that can seem most demanding, it is the watering requirements.

-Macho ferns like a consistent supply of moisture but will not tolerate excessive moisture.
+Macho ferns like a consistent moisture supply but will not tolerate excessive moisture.
 The key to watering this tropical plant is to keep supplying small amounts of water with short intervals in between.

 Usually, we water our houseplants heavily once most of the soil has dried out.
 We cannot follow the same watering practice with a fern.

-You cannot allow the soil to fully dry out, neither water the plant heavily that the water sits in the pot for a long time.
+You cannot allow the soil to dry out fully, nor water the plant heavily so that the water sits in the pot for a long time.

 You can make caring for a Macho fern, especially the watering, easy for you by using water-retaining soil.

-Using highly organic soil or by adding water-retaining ingredients to the soil, you reduce the risks of overwatering and even underwatering your plant.
+Using highly organic soil or adding water-retaining ingredients to the soil reduces the risks of overwatering and even underwatering your plant.

 If your Macho fern is suffering from a lack of soil moisture, the foliage begins to lose its coloring and starts shedding leaves.